 2. Continue to only deal in high quality music and content

 Some of the best new unsigned bands and independent artists are let down by terrible videos, bad photography and shocking design.
 Remember music blogs are unlikely to post demos, so unless it’s finished, don’t share or post your music online.
 Yes, it is fickle, but judging a book by its cover is a reality.
 When you are choosing which artist to review, book, or even sign you are invariably drawn to the most attractive presentation.
 So why not increase your chances of being heard?
 Remember, you can have the best music in the world but if nobody listens, you get nowhere.
 Great videos and artwork don’t have to cost the earth.
-Take advantage of services like Spark Video, Canva and Seenit to bring effortless style to your design.
-Red Red Video also offers a special video and media package for solo artists.
+Take advantage of services like Adobe Express, Canva and Seenit to bring effortless style to your design.
+The Red Red Video also offers a special video and media package for solo artists.

 3. Be your own biggest critic and biggest promoter